kyma-project/eventing-manager/README.md

 Manages the lifecycle of Eventing resources.

 ## Description
-It is a standard Kubernetes operator which observes the state of Eventing resources and reconciles its state according to desired state.
+It is a standard Kubernetes operator which observes the state of Eventing resources and reconciles its state according to the desired state.

 ## Getting Started
 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.